IsikYildiz/Soyle/README.md

     * **Single Tap:** Initiates photo capture and starts the reading process.
     * **Tap During Reading:** Stops the current reading and prepares the app for a new capture.
 * **State Management:** The app's current status (Initial, Processing, Speaking, Ready, Error) is communicated to the user through both audio and on-screen text.

-### Setup

-1. Clone the repository.
-2. Open the project in Android Studio.
-3. Ensure all necessary ML Kit and CameraX dependencies are defined in your `build.gradle` file.
-4. Upload the application into your phone.
-5. Run the application and ensure camera permissions are granted.

 ---